siyuboomboom/siyuboomboom.github.io/_posts/2018-10-30-data-structures.md

 int len = h.length; // 3
 {% endhighlight %}

-clone() is shallow copy, which means every element's **address** in the original array is copied.
+clone() is **shallow copy**, which means every element's **address** in the original array is copied.
 If any changes made to the original array's object element, new array will also change.

 {% highlight java %}
 List<Integer> aList = new ArrayList<>();